lit/lit/.changeset/clean-avocados-type.md

 '@lit-labs/context': patch
 ---

-Fix an infinite loop that could result when declares multiple providers for a single context.
+Fix an infinite loop that occurred when multiple providers were declared for a single context on the same host.
 This is an error, but we shouldn't go into an infinite loop over it.